futex - A primitive for creating userspace synchronization tools.

-- Threads which have not been started yet may not own a futex.
-Any attempt to assign ownership of a futex to a thread which has not yet been started will result in the wait/requeue operation failing.
+- Threads that have not been started yet may not own a futex.
+Any attempt to assign ownership of a futex to a thread that has not yet been started will result in the wait/requeue operation failing.

-- Threads which have exited may not be the owner of a futex.
+- Threads that have exited may not be the owner of a futex.
 If a thread exits while it owns a futex, the futex will reset to being owned by no one.
-If a user attempts assign ownership of a futex to a thread which has exited, the wait/requeue operation will behave as if ZX_HANDLE_INVALID had been passed as the new futex owner.
+If a user attempts assign ownership of a futex to a thread that has exited, the wait/requeue operation will behave as if ZX_HANDLE_INVALID had been passed as the new futex owner.